Warren Buffett’s Approach To A Dividend Investing Strategy

 Limited Applicability for Short-term or Income-focused Investors

 Warren Buffett is a marathon runner in the world of investing; he’s in it for the long haul.
-His approach to dividend investing prioritizes long-term capital appreciation over short-term gains or income generation.
-While this works perfectly for him, it might not align with the objectives of all investors.
+His approach to dividend investing prioritizes long-term capital appreciation over short-term gains or immediate high-yield income generation.
+While this works perfectly for him, it might not align with the objectives of all allocators.

 source: The Average Joe Investor on YouTube